 15. Psalm 32:1

-“Blessed is the one whose transgressions are forgiven, whose sins are covered.”
+“Blessed is the one whose transgressions are forgiven.”

 16. Hebrews 8:12